Rhodiola Rosea is a high-altitude plant that is commonly used in dietary supplements and nootropics for improved mood and mental stamina.

 And it’s vital to talk to your doctor before being exposed to the bioactive compounds of Rhodiola.

-People who take benzodiazepine for major depressive disorder could experience drowsiness as an interaction with Rhodiola .
+The National Library of Medicine explains that people who take benzodiazepine for major depressive disorder could experience drowsiness as an interaction with Rhodiola .

 And that can significantly counteract the benefits of health-related use.